sokool/authorize/README.md

-# Authorize Module for Zendd Framework 2#
+# Authorize Module for Zendd Framework 2

+Mint-Software Authorize module is based on RBAC implementation